apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 ## Proxy Configuration

 The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies that will be used by the scraper in order to prevent its detection by target websites.
-You can use both [Apify Proxy](https://apify.com/proxy) as well as custom HTTP or SOCKS5 proxy servers.
+You can use both [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

 The following table lists the available options of the proxy configuration setting: